MicroFocus/lrc-jk-plugin/README.md

 | **lrc_report_trans_TENANTID-RUNID.csv** | A CSV file containing detailed statistics for each transaction in the test run.                               |

 > **Notes:**
-> - If build / job is aborted or cancelled, the plugin will not try to collect artifacts.
+> - If build / job is aborted or cancelled, the plugin will not try to collect results.
 > - If you don't need PDF report, define a boolean or string parameter named as "LRC_SKIP_PDF_REPORT" in job.

 If trending report is configured, a menu named as "LoadRunner Cloud Trending" will be displayed in the job page.
 You can view the trending report by clicking the menu.